princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

         conversion/
         render/
 	./DL_inference
         inference
         network7_256
         re
         utils
         utils_pytorch
 	./data
         bunny-model/
         img/
         LICENSE
         README.md

 ## Usage

-It contains 2 part, the first part is how to render data and the second is how to train the neural network model.
+The code base contains two parts.
+The first part is how to render data and the second is how to train and test the neural network models.

-### Render
+### Rendering

 Please check the cuda-render folder.
-We recommand to open it in Nsight(tested).
+We recommand to open it in Nsight (tested).
 Other IDE should also work.
-To compile the code, please install cuda(tested for cuda 9.0), libglm, glew, glfw and opencv(tested for opencv 3.4).
+To compile the code, please install cuda (tested for cuda 9.0), libglm, glew, glfw and opencv (tested for opencv 3.4).

 ```
 sudo apt-get install libglm-dev